-If you’re considering buying a yacht in charter, I assume you like sailing, or at least boats.
+If you’re considering buying a yacht in charter, I assume you like sailing or at least yachts.
 The question is: How much do you like sailing?
 Is it something you really enjoy – and want to do more?

 If your answer is YES, great!
 Owning a charter yacht could definitely be something for you.
 Keep on reading.

 If you answered NO, maybe you should continue chartering.
 Although, keep on reading.
 This post might ignite the spark!